-Based on the results of our linear regression model, with an r2 score of 0.25, we can say that there is some linear relationship existing between the minimum temperature and the demand usage.
+Based on the results of our linear regression model, with an average r2 score of 0.23, we can say that there is some linear relationship existing between the minimum temperature and the max demand usage.
+However, the linear relationship is not strong enough to use this model to predict max demand usage.

+For one specific data split model in K folder technique, the r2 score is 42.99%.
+The test result followed the regression line.